 [Insert copy testing rant here] Because this is another point for another article, BUT…

-If you aren’t testing your copy on the regular, then you’re f***ing up.
+If you aren’t regularly testing your copy, you’re f***ing up.

-This copy seems like something that a friend would write to you more than a brand… which is exactly how this strategy should work.
+Simple, sweet, and to the point for this great example with Love Wellness.
+Seems like something that a friend would write to you more than a brand… which is exactly what this strategy should do.

-- Use this strategy with dynamic product ads.
-I feel like I’ve said this a lot?
-That’s because it works.
-Retarget users with images of products they’re already interested in.
+- Pair this strategy with dynamic product ads to retarget users with images of products they are already interested in.

 - This strategy is HOT for cart abandoners.
 Run, don’t walk, to test out this strategy there.

 Listen, this strategy is not for the faint of heart.

 But how meta would it be… if we used an ad that was posted onto social media to call out the fact that we’re on social media.